Introduction to Cursor in Oracle

 END;

-The SET server output is used to allow the DBMS output command to print the messages in SQL Developer.
+The SET server output allows the DBMS output command to print the messages in SQL Developer.
 Since we are going to use it for our execution.
-In the above PL/SQL block we have the first DECLARE section in which we declare the cursor and the cursor variable.
-In the next, we have the execution section where we OPEN the cursor which means the memory space has been allocated.
-The FETCH is used to execute the SELECT query and then store it in the cursor variable which we had declared.
+In the above PL/SQL block, we have the first DECLARE section in which we declare the Cursor and the cursor variable.
+Next, we have the execution section, where we OPEN the Cursor, which means the memory space has been allocated.
+You use FETCH to execute the SELECT query and store the result in the previously declared cursor variable.

 We will use LOOP to transverse the records in the whole table and dbms_output.put_line statement to print the record after every iteration.
-The attribute %NOTFOUND is used to exit the LOOP when there are no records.
-The CLOSE cursor statement is used to close the cursor and release the memory.
-The END statement at the end is used at last to end the PL/SQL block.
-One important point to remember is that we need to close the cursor before the end statement and the LOOP should end before closing the cursor.
+You use the attribute %NOTFOUND to exit the LOOP when there are no records.
+The CLOSE cursor statement closes the Cursor and releases the memory.
+You use the END statement at the end to close the PL/SQL block.
+One important point to remember is that we need to close the Cursor before the end statement, and the LOOP should end before closing the Cursor.

 The output shows the records.
 In this case, only three records are from Mumbai.